What type of dog do you have?

 Like with anything else in life there are the pros and cons, here is a list of some doggy DNA testing topics one may want to question:

-There have been cases of dogs being put down for being deemed as having ‘Pit Bull’ in their blood.
-These dogs are reputed to be a dangerous breed, to the point that some jurisdictions mostly in the US and Canada have put into place legislations which are breed specific, outlawing the breeding and possession of pit bulls – some dog owners have even been told by the authorities that they are unable to keep their dog as it appears to be a Pit Bull.
-Although the extent to which all pit bulls have an aggressive streak remains to be known.
+Legalities: There have been cases of dogs being put down for being deemed as having ‘Pit Bull’ in their blood.
+These dogs are reputed to be a dangerous breed, to the point that some jurisdictions mostly in the US and Canada have put into place legislation which is breed specific.
+Outlawing the breeding and possession of pit bulls – the authorities have even told some dog owners that they are unable to keep their dog as it appears to be a Pit Bull.
 To determine whether a dog has Pit Bull genes in their family tree, one may want to opt for a dog DNA test.
-An interesting article appeared in Time Magazine regarding Pit Bulls and the controversy surrounding this breed: click here to read the story.
+An interesting article appeared in Time Magazine regarding Pit Bulls and the controversy surrounding this breed.

-Accuracy: A dog DNA test is able to test for the major breeds.
+Accuracy: A dog DNA test can test for the above breeds.
 However, if your mixed breed pooch comes from a background of several breeds then it will be difficult to determine the exact nature of the predominant breeds.
 This basically will almost leave you speculating about your pooch as much as before.
 Therefore the more pure breed dogs there are in your dog’s ancestry, then the higher the accuracy.